 Categories of Legislations Involved in the Conflict

-Land Acquisition Laws, Constitutional Law, Environmental Law, Forest and Scheduled Area Governance Laws
+Land Acquisition Laws, Other, Environmental Law, Forest and Scheduled Area Governance Laws, Forest and Scheduled Area Governance Laws

 Legislations/Policies Involved